moorepants/learn-multibody-dynamics/tmt.rst

        1.0,  # m, kg
    ])

-.. todo:: gd is slightly differen than my prior solution
+.. todo:: gd is slightly different than my prior solution.
+The first two rows of gd are off.

 .. jupyter-execute::